 Planning your trip to Yellowstone can be DAUNTING.
 It’s so big and there are many things to see and do.
 Your ability to see and do many of the things depends on where you stay.

 In this article, we will cover where to stay IN and OUT of the park, as well as the pros and cons of staying in multiple places during your trip.

 These tips and suggested hotels come from our own experience of visiting Yellowstone over 20 times and from our own research.
 Obviously, we haven’t stayed in every hotel, but we’ve combed through the reviews and the costs to determine the best values.

 (NOTE: if you purchase your stay through one of our links, we may receive a small commission.
 This doesn’t cost you anything.
 We are busy parents of 4 kids working full-time, and we’re pursuing this website as a passion to help others enjoy these places we love.
-So if you decide to book one of these places, we would really appreciate it if you purchase through our link.
+So, if you decide to book one of these places, we would really appreciate it if you purchased through our link.
 We can assure you we would never refer you to something just for the money.
-We’re frugal travelers for the most part but we splurge when we think it’s a good value. )
+We’re frugal travelers for the most part but we splurge when we think it’s a good value.)

 If you’re interested in camping, see our Complete Guide to Camping in Yellowstone.